Jebrown90/course-dbt/greenery/readme-week3.md

 Create a macro to simplify part of a model(s).
 Think about what would improve the usability or modularity of your code by applying a macro.
 Large case statements, or blocks of SQL that are often repeated make great candidates.
 Document the macro(s) using a .yml file in the macros directory.

+Answer:

-Answer: I decided to group this together with my installation of dbt-utils.
+I decided to group this together with my installation of dbt-utils.
 I thought the best thing I could do would be to remove case when statements around event types, and instead have them automatically populate through a macro.
-I installed the dbt-utils package as part of Part 5, and then will use a macro from that package to accomplish this.
+I installed the dbt-utils package as part of Part 5, and then will used a macro from that package to accomplish this.

+In the end there was really only one case when statement block I could simplify in what I had set up, so I chose to use the dbt-utils.get_column_values macro to return the event types in int_session_events and added the macro in the macros folder as event_types.sql.
+This will also make it simpler in the future if additional events are added to the product funnel, which is probably unavoidable given the current simplicity of the funnel.

 ## Part 3: We’re starting to think about granting permissions to our dbt models in our snowflake database so that other roles can have access to them.
 Add a post hook to your project to apply grants to the role “reporting”.
 You can use the grant macro example from this week!